Things to see and do - Saint Ives

 Smeaton Pier GB - Saint Ives TR26

 The pier and its observation post with an octagonal dome were built in 1767-1770 by John Smeaton.
-The small Chapel of St Leonard, which is dedicated to sailors, stands on the bank.
+The small Chapel of St Leonard stands on the bank.

 Back Road West GB - Saint Ives TR26